WeblateOrg/weblate/docs/install.rst

 you might prefer to move these to better location such as :file:`/var/lib/weblate`.

-Weblate tries to create these directiories automatically, but it will fail when it does not have permissions to do so.
+Weblate tries to create these directories automatically, but it will fail when it does not have permissions to do so.

 You should also take care when running :ref:`manage`, as they should be run